 Classical Guitar Method Volume 1 (PDF)

-Download the Free PDF (skip the cart): Classical Guitar Method Vol. 1 - PDF
+Download the Free PDF (no cart): Classical Guitar Method Vol. 1 - Free PDF

 This book teaches classical and fingerstyle guitar skills with a focus on the rich pedagogical tradition of classical guitar.
 Most learning objectives are covered through pieces and duets allowing students to perform full pieces from the first lesson.
 A qualified teacher and the lesson videos should provide students with a healthy start.
-The book is licensed under a Creative Commons Licence (CC BY-NC-ND 4.0).
+You can also check out my page on How to Use my Educational Series.

 - Posture and Sitting Position Lesson

 - Reading Music for the First Time

 - Introduction to Reading Music Notation for Absolute Beginners

 - First Notes (E, B, G), Rhythms, Etude No. 1 & 2 (Page 12-15)